top of page

 What is the therapy exactly?

-Myofunctional therapy is a non-invasive exercise based program that improves orofacial muscle dysfunction.
+Myofunctional therapy is an exercise based program that improves orofacial muscle dysfunction.
 Dentists, dental hygienists and speech language pathologists may practice myofunctional therapy after receiving specialty training.
-You will be given new exercises every 2 weeks to practice daily.
+You will be given new exercises every two weeks to practice daily.
 There are two types: active and passive exercises.
 Active exercises will require watching yourself in a mirror and trying to minimize muscle compensations while doing them.
 Passive exercises take minimal effort and can be done easily while doing something else-- watching TV, scrolling on your phone etc. A full therapy program is on average 12 sessions for adult and teens and 10 sessions for a child 5-12 years old.
-Changing behaviors takes time to complete and that is why the program lasts approximately 7-9 months (or 4-6 months for the kids program).
+Changing behaviors takes time, which is why our program lasts about 6 months, providing the support needed for lasting change.

 What do I need to start therapy?

-You will need a computer (laptop or desktop), high speed internet and a hand mirror.
+You will need a computer and high speed internet for virtual sessions.
 Once you start the program I will send you a therapy tool kit that will aid in a number of exercises.
-The tool kit packaging and supplies are Eco friendly (where possible).
+You will need to set aside time to do your exercises for 5 minutes, twice a day.

 How do I pay for therapy?